 Watch a short Preview of the first bluegrass movie.

-The following review was published when the film premiered in six theaters in the Washington DC area:
+The following review was published when the film premiered in six theaters in the Washington DC area in 1972:

 ‘Bluegrass Country Soul’: New High